Photo: C. Karnoutsos, 2003

 Frequently called Jersey City's "forgotten cemetery," Speer Burial Ground has long been

-neglected.
+neglected and abandoned.
 A chair-link fence with a gate on Vroom Street was erected

 in the 1970s to preserve the historic site.
 A rededication plaque placed